Skip to main content

 Lilac Time

 Just a few snippets today as I have been sick this week and now have a lot of catching up to do.
 I have also been testing my camera as it wasn’t working properly when we went to Tahune.
 This is such a beautiful time of the year.
 The scent of lilacs is in the air.
 It always reminds me of that wonderful summer in Siberia * where lilacs are used as street trees.
 Most of the other trees are are now clothed in lush green although there are still a few cherry blossoms about.
-Mobile Healthcare for the Homeless Free Hearing tests for Seniors Week Free books and reading on the way to town For weary bookworms Post office does its bit for farmers too There are some divine aquilegias about too Hope you are all feeling perky and thank you very much for the lovely comments and feedback on the blog, which, as usual, I only seem to discover when I have enforced downtime.
-Nature’s way of making you stop and smell the roses – er lil
+Mobile Healthcare for the Homeless Free Hearing tests for Seniors Week Free books and reading on the way to town For weary bookworms Post office does its bit for farmers too There are some divine aquilegas about too Hope you are all feeling perky and thank you very much for the lovely comments and feedback on the blog, which, as usual, I only seem to discover when I have enforced downtime.
+Nature’s way of making you stop and smell the roses – er lilac

 The Superb Lyrebird – or is it?